endangereddataweek/resources/advocacy.md

 #Open Data Advocacy

 ##Resources
+- The Sunlight Foundation has an incredible [Public Policy for Public Data](http://whatworkscities.sunlightfoundation.com/) guide for advocating for better governmental policies.
 - EDGI has [primers on several of the agencies](https://envirodatagov.org/agencyprimers/) that are vulnerable to change and loss.
 These may be instructive when contacting officials.

 ##Issues